zedi-pramodh/eve-api/APIv2.md

 All communication messages MUST be encrypted with TLS v1.2 or higher, and MUST authenticate the server using TLS.
 It is RECOMMENDED to use TLS v1.3 or higher to provider better privacy for the Device certificate and faster communication initialization.
 There is no client TLS authentication in this version of the API.

 In addition the payload of the message MUST use the [auth.AuthContainer](./proto/auth/auth.proto) to provide end-to-end integrity of the message payload in the presence of MiTM TLS proxies and/or server-side load balancers.
 More information about this object signing is in [Object Signing](./OBJECT-SIGNING.md).
+However, this requirement has the exception: CompoundEdgeDevConfig (`compound-config` endpoint) is not itself wrapped with the AuthContainer envolope, but the edge device config (EdgeDevConfig) is defined as a member of the compound config and protected (see config/compound_devconfig.proto).

 The messages sent by the device use two types of certificates sign the AuthContainers: